mblackgeo/flask-cognito-lib/README.md

 def claims():
     # This route is protected by the Cognito authorisation.
 If the user is not
     # logged in at this point or their token from Cognito is no longer valid
-    # a 401 Authentication Error is thrown, which is caught here a redirected
+    # a 401 Authentication Error is thrown, which can be caught by registering
-    # to login.
+    # an `@app.error_handler(AuthorisationRequiredError)
-    # If their session is valid, the current session will be shown including
+    # If their auth is valid, the current session will be shown including
     # their claims and user_info extracted from the Cognito tokens.
     return jsonify(session)